 3. Clean the area

-There are special soaps made for tattoo aftercare available – they work fine.
+There are special soaps made for tattoo aftercare – they work fine.
 But if you want to save some money and protect your ink, choose a fragrance-free, liquid, pump soap.
 We like Dr. Bronner Liquid Baby Soap ($8) and Dial Liquid Hand Soap ($2).
 Both are available on Amazon and at most major retail stores.

 Note: We don’t recommend using a soap bar because even though they might be fragrance-free, they tend to sit in water and collect bacteria when not in use.
 This increases your chance of infection.